gitbutlerapp/gitbutler/README.md

 Currently, GitButler uses OpenAI's API for diff summarization, which means that if enabled, code diffs would be sent to OpenAI's servers.

-Our goal is to make this feature more modular such that in the future you can modify the prompt as well as plug a different LLM endpoints (including a local ones).
+Our goal is to make this feature more modular such that in the future you can modify the prompt as well as plug a different LLM endpoints (including local ones).

 ## Contributing